CliMA/ClimaLand.jl/docs/src/folderstructure.md

 - standalone: This folder contains standalone models, which are submodels that can be run independently of each other.
 This is an important aspect of `ClimaLSM` code design: to maximise modularity, sub-models can be run alone, and many different methods of the same sub-model can be defined via Julia multiple-disptach.
 The standalone folder is independent from the integrated folder.
 - integrated: This folder contains integrated models.
 It assembles standalone models together, as one would assemble pieces of a puzzle.
 Thanks to the modularity of `ClimaLSM` design, many configuration of LSM can be assembled in integrated models.
 The same functions (`update_aux!`, `exp_tendency!`, etc.) can be used for standalone and integrated models, and an can be stepped  in the same way.

-As well as 3 files:
+As well as one file:
 - ClimaLSM.jl: This file is the main Julia module of `ClimaLSM.jl` repository.
 It contains all functions defined in `/src` in a nested way, for example `ClimaLSM.X`, `ClimaLSM.Soil.X`, 'ClimaLSM.Canopy.X`, etc. When a Julia user install and uses ClimaLSM via `]add ClimaLSM, using ClimaLSM`, they are loading those functions, and are ready to use ClimaLSM codebase.